• Terry Flaxton

 To do so you must identify a central passion where you suspect new knowledge can be revealed - because you will have to live with this for several years.
 The research question that follows from this passion should not be too limiting, but be loose enough to then allow a series of sub-questions.
 The sub-questions can then be a site of practical exploration where the question itself stimulates an artistic or practical response.

-If you get this right, then creativity can flow.
+.
 In all the examples below the intention was to reveal new knowledge by making art that was intended for exhibition, where exhibition was intended to reveal information about the initial production of the work as a hypothesis for exploring an element of the core research question, (and specifically the sub-question).
 When all of that was achieved then critical reflection could follow.
 With that in mind read the following where you then translate from my example into your own creative practice - bear in mind this exploration began in 2006 - 2007 when High Definition was still a dream of technicians.

 RESEARCH FRAMEWORK